J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49: August 2, 2017

+**Today's Progress**: Having another look at my vanilla JS version of the calculator I wrote a while back.
+Copy-pasting getElementById all over worked for the quote generator, because that was a very small and simple page, but with the calculator I think it would be better to rewrite the whole thing from scratch.
+I'm reading up on attaching an event handler to multiple elements (in this case, all the buttons on the calculator).
+In Jquery that's easy enough, fire off the function whenever a button element is clicked.
+Vanilla is a little more complex - I can add a handler for every button but that's repetitive overkill.
+So now I'm learning about [delegation](https://www.kirupa.com/html5/handling_events_for_many_elements.htm).

+**Thoughts:** This definitely feels like one of those situations where using JQuery would save a lot of time and effort.
+But at the same time I don't really know what it's doing to attach that function to all those buttons.
+I feel like I should.

 ### Day 48: August 1, 2017

 **Today's Progress**: Fixed the lights not turning off after a win on the Simon game.
 Everything that I know of is done now apart from the sounds, which are unfortunately going to cause another delay as with the graphics.
 Did some work on making a vanilla JS version of another older project, this time the calculator.
 Have a decent grasp of getting values from the DOM and inserting them but still, a lot is beyond me.
 I'm having trouble just thinking how to do the click handlers.
 [This should help.](https://stackoverflow.com/questions/42017072/multiple-onclick-button-events-vanilla-javascript)